chrisongthb/puppet-errata_parser/README.md

 * By default, this module creates the group and user.

 ###  4.2. <a name='SetupRequirements'></a>Setup Requirements
-This module depends on [puppetlabs-stdlib](https://forge.puppet.com/puppetlabs/stdlib) and on [puppet-systemd](https://forge.puppet.com/camptocamp/systemd).
-The node where you include the module needs internet access, either direct or via a proxy.
+See metadata.json for module dependencies.
+The node on which you include the module needs internet access, either direct or via a proxy.

 ##  5. <a name='Usage'></a>Usage